pachyderm/pachyderm/doc/docs/master/how-tos/basic-data-operations/ingressing_from_diff_cloud.md

 # Ingress and Egress Data from an External Object Store

-You might need to download data from or upload data to an object store that runs in a different cloud platform.
-For example, you might be running a Pachyderm cluster in Microsoft Azure, but you need to ingress files from an S3 bucket that resides on Amazon AWS.

-You can configure Pachyderm to work with an external object store by providing Pachyderm with the credentials to communicate with the selected cloud provider.
+You can configure Pachyderm to work with an external object store by providing Pachyderm with its credentials.

-This is required when running a ` pachctl put file repo@branch -f <s3://my_bucket/file>` or setting up an egress in your pipeline specifications `"egress": {"URL": "s3://bucket/dir"}` for example.
+Running a ` pachctl put file repo@branch -f <s3://my_bucket/file>` or egressing your data `"egress": {"URL": "s3://bucket/dir"}` in an s3 bucket, for example, requires Pachyderm to be able to access it.

-!!! note
-    For each cloud provider, parameters and configuration steps might vary.

 To provide Pachyderm with the object store credentials: